zivmax/brain-proj/slides.md

 ## Understanding Brain Organoids

-The purpose of creating an in vitro neurological model is: *to study related diseases in a more defined setting*.
+The purpose: *to study related diseases in a more defined setting*.

 ![bg right:40% fit](image/slides/brain-organoids-flow.png)